Tirelo-Mputle/chess_game/README.md

 Used: ***HTML, CSS*** for the board and pieces allocations.

-Pieces have their folders and we used them in a form of images(png)
+Pieces have their folder and we used them in a form of images(png)